immcantation/changeo/docs/examples/igphyml.rst

 IgPhyML runs slowly with more than a few thousand sequences.
-You can subsample your dataset using the ``--sample`` and ``--minseq`` options in BuildTrees.py, which will subsample your dataset to the specified depth and then remove all clones below the specified size cutoff (see "Processing Change-O data sets" above).
+You can subsample your dataset using the ``--sample`` and ``--minseq`` options in BuildTrees.py, which will subsample your dataset to the specified depth and then remove all clones below the specified size cutoff (see :ref:`Processing Change-O data sets <BuildTrees-processing>`).

+Parallelizing computations: It is possible to parallelize likelihood calculations using the ``--threads`` option.
+Currently, calculations are parallelized by tree, so there is no point in using more threads than you have lineages in your repertoire file.

-GY94 starting topologies: Calculations are much faster under the GY94 model (see [top]), so it is usually better to do an initial topology searching under the GY94 model, and then using those trees as starting topologies for HLP19 .
-You can also fix these topologies during HLP19 parameter estimation (``-o lr``) for an even greater speedup, though, obviously, this will not result in a change in topology from GY94.
+GY94 starting topologies: Calculations are much faster under the GY94 model, so it is usually better to :ref:`do initial topology searching under the GY94 model <building-lineage-trees>`, and then use those trees as starting topologies for HLP19.
+You can also keep these topologies the same during HLP19 parameter estimation (``-o lr``) for an even greater speedup, though, obviously, this will not result in a change in topology from GY94.

 Enforcing minimum lineage size: Many repertoires often contain huge numbers of small lineages that can make computations impractical.
-To limit the size of lineages being analyzed, specify a cutoff with ``--minseq``, and note that 1) the germline sequence is added to sequence files, and 2) single sequence lineages are duplicated (see "Processing Change-O data sets") and thus have three sequences total.
+To limit the size of lineages being analyzed, specify a cutoff with ``--minseq`` when running BuildTrees.py.
+IgPhyML has a ``--minseq`` option with the same functionality, but this option includes the predicted germline sequence and duplicated sequences in singleton clones.
+Because of this, it is recommended to do ``--minseq`` filtering at the BuildTrees.py step.
-So, to limit analyses to lineages with at least three observed sequences, use ``--minseq 4``. ``--minseq 3`` and ``--minseq 2`` are identical because single lineages have duplicated sequences, and ``--minseq 1`` is useless.

-Parallelizing computations: It is possible to parallelize likelihood calulcations using the ``--threads`` option.
-Currently, calculations are parallelized by tree, so there is no point in using more threads than you have lineages in your repertoire file.